vivaria/edisonrul.ing/README.md

 ## DESTRUCTOTRON

-*   "Destructotron's" first effect is a Trigger Effect and starts a Chain.
+*   "Destructotron"'s first effect is a Trigger Effect and starts a Chain.
 *   Paying 1000 Life Points is a cost.
 This effect targets 1 of your opponent's face-down Spell or Trap Cards.